Police reopen case against Cristiano Ronaldo for rape claim by Kathryn Mayorga in 2009

 The Daily Mail, reports that the courts' case states that Ronaldo invited Mayorga who was an aspiring model to his suite and eventually raped her in the bathroom at the Palms Hotel and Casino, Las Vegas on June 13, 2009.

-The court papers according to the report state that Ronaldo continued with the intercourse despite Mayorga shouting “No, no, no!”
+The court papers according to the report states that Ronaldo continued with the intercourse despite Mayorga shouting “No, no, no!”

-The case documents according to the report states that after Ronaldo invited her to his suite he persuaded her to get into the bathtub but she reused initially until she was given a more comfortable attire because she did not want to get wet at first.
+The case documents according to the report states that after Ronaldo invited her to his suite he then persuaded her to get into the bathtub but she refused initially until she was given a more comfortable attire because she did not want to get wet at first.

 He then exposed himself even though she was no interested and he took her.